IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="publisher"> </a>

 The Mobile Notification Publisher sends a Mobile Publish transaction to the Mobile Notification Broker when an event occurs for which a subscription may exist.
-This profile does not specify how the Mobile Notification Publisher becomes aware of those events.
+Note that this profile does not specify how the Mobile Notification Publisher becomes aware of those events.

 FHIR Capability Statement for [publisher](CapabilityStatement-IHE.ToDo.server.html)